-This Day In Market History, March 23: General Motors (NYSE:GM) Sells Commercial Mortgage Business
+This Day In Market History: General Motors Sells Commercial Mortgage Business

 Each day, Benzinga takes a look back at a notable market-related moment that occurred on this date.

-On this day 12 years ago, General Motors Company (NYSE: GM) sold the controlling interest in its commercial mortgage business for $8.8 billion.
+What Happened?
+On this day in 2006, General Motors Company (NYSE: GM) sold the controlling interest in its commercial mortgage business for $8.8 billion.

+What Else Was Going On In The World?
 In 2006, European newspapers faced backlash from the Muslim community after several publications printed a cartoon depicting the Prophet Muhammad.
 Saddam Hussein was found guilty of crimes against humanity and sentenced to death.
 The price of a postage stamp was 39 cents.

-Prior to the mortgage crisis, GM was forced to dump a 78-percent ownership stake in GMAC Commercial Holding to a group of five investors, including Kohlberg Kravis Roberts & Company, Five Mile Capital Partners and Goldman Sachs Capital Partners.
+GM Desperately Tries To Avoid Bankruptcy: Prior to the mortgage crisis, GM was forced to dump a 78% ownership stake in GMAC Commercial Holding to a group of five investors, including Kohlberg Kravis Roberts & Company, Five Mile Capital Partners and Goldman Sachs Capital Partners.

 GM had found itself in a major cash crunch, and the sale of its commercial business came just one day after it offered its United Auto Workers union employees buyouts if they would agree to leave the company.
 GM reported a $10.6-billion loss in 2005.